#DOGMISSING. BROWN WAVY FUR. BUTTON NOSE. GOES BY THE NAME OF STRANGER, NOT ACTUALLY A STRANGER #DOGSOFEASTOOLIA

-Tick Tock, the clock moves towards midnight.
-Life is about to be turned upside down for one small town as the border crossing is sealed shut, dividing here from there, us from them, this from that.
+Life is turned upside down in one small town as East Oolia shuts the border with West Oolia, dividing here from there, us from them, this from that despite all the fruit tasting the same.
 In the midst of it all, Stranger, a young girl’s beloved dog, has gone missing.
-Tick tock.
-Will Stranger be found before the border closes, or will he be trapped forever on the “wrong” side?
+Will Stranger be found before the border closes, or will she be trapped forever on the “wrong” side?

 With rumours of dog theft and whispers of runaway immigration, how far will the mayor dare to go in her fight for re-election?
 Does the refugee boy hold the clue to Stranger’s disappearance?
 As the bickering and bartering over boundaries moves into the eleventh hour, will one young girl change the course of history in her quest to find her dog?

-The Border is an outrageous Brechtian parable that explores the lines we draw between ourselves and other people.
-Fusing Theatre Centre’s expertise in new writing with energetic staging, The Border will feature a live break-out debate where one girl, her dog and the audience find their voices – and their bark.
+The Border is a high energy, outrageous Brechtian parable from Theatre Centre that explores the lines we draw between ourselves and other people and the absurdities of borders.
+The Border will feature original songs and a live break-out debate where one girl, her dog and the audience find their voice – and their bark.

 Reasons to book

 - Directly links to study of Brecht and Epic Theatre in the GCSE Drama curriculum.